clayadavis/EZGeo/README.md

 import ezgeo
 location_json = ezgeo.resolve_location_string(*location*, *verbose*)

-*location* is the location string to be queried, and *verbose* is an optional parameter for printing details about how EZGeo attempted to resolve your query.  <location> can be an ASCII or Unicode string in any language.
+*location* is the location string to be queried, and *verbose* is a boolean parameter (default False) for printing details about how EZGeo attempted to resolve your query.  <location> can be an ASCII or Unicode string in any language.
 The function returns structured location data in the JSON format, as follows:

     {
         'latitude' : <latitude>,